lady smiling with cash saved on mortgage interest

 – principal reduction = $203,482

-Indeed, you are paying more interest in the first 10 years with all else held constant.
+Ceteris paribus, indeed you are paying more interest in the first 10 years with all else held constant.
 How much more? $17,439 ($175,834 – $158.395).
 You can see this is about a year’s interest you are paying right now on a 20 years’ tenure.
-In short, you are paying about an extra year of interest to the bank over the next 10 years by stretching the tenure and bringing your monthly repayment down by about $1,000 every month ($4,239 to $3,161).
+In short, you are paying about an extra year of interest to the bank over the next 10 years by stretching the tenure and bringing your monthly repayment down by about $1,000 every month (from $4,239 to $3,161).
 You cut the monthly repayment, but not the interest.

 In other words, you wouldn’t lose out much in terms of capital repayment by stretching out your loan tenure, other than an extra year of interest to the bank.
 The next idea will show you how you could recoup that cost.
-The upshot is you don’t necessarily need to suffer much loss in stretching your tenure.
+The upshot, depending on what you do, you might not necessarily suffer much loss in stretching your tenure.

 4. Monthly Instalment

-From our experience, with free market competition, there’s almost always another bank that could offer you at least a 0.2 per cent difference in total interest savings over a 3-year period!
+From our experience, with free market competition, there’s almost always another bank that could offer you at least a 0.05-0.10 per cent difference in rates, which translates into about an average 0.20 per cent difference in total interest savings over a 3-year period!
 The problem is most homeowners underestimate that savings and simply choose the easy way out by repricing and staying put with their current bank.
 On a typical loan of $800,000 that’s $1,600 saved.
-And if you add all the excess cash rebate that’s often included, we estimate the average savings when you refinance is more like $2,000.
-Depending on whether you average this amount over three or four years (due to clawback), that’s how you can shave off at least $50 a month from your monthly instalment, or more for bigger loans.
+And if you add all the excess cash benefits (net of all the transaction costs like legal and valuation fees) included, we estimate the average savings every time you refinance is more like $2,000.
+Depending on whether you spread this $2,000 savings over three or four years (due to clawback), you can shave off at least $50 a month from your monthly instalment, or more for bigger loans.

-We estimate that you will have opportunity to refinance at least 6 to 8 times over a 30-year loan tenure, if you seize every opportunity to do so in order to profit from free market.
-Just don’t sit back and think a 0.2 per cent difference, i.e. around 0.05 per cent savings per year, is too little for too much work.
-It adds up to almost $14,000 (7 x $2,000 per refinancing) or almost a year’s worth of interest saved.
+If we suppose that you seize every opportunity to refinance at least 6 to 8 times over a 30-year loan tenure, in order to derive maximum benefit from a free market, it adds up to almost $14,000 (7 x $2,000 per refinancing) which is almost an entire year’s worth of interest saved.

-For HDB homeowners, you have to think twice before paying down as there’s no way for you to cash out again other than selling the property, which is penny wise pound foolish if you have to sell out for $600,000 just to unlock $100,000 that you need.
+For HDB homeowners, you have to think twice before paying down as there’s no way for you to cash out or “withdraw” later other than selling the property.
+It becomes economically unwise if you end up having to sell your $600,000 HDB property and pay taxes to buy back agin just to unlock $100,000.

 Stay tuned for rate alerts on our Telegram channel SG Mortgage Rates.